Starman (1984) – A Review

 One of the best scenes is when he happens upon a dead deer tied to a hunters car.
 At first he’s fascinated by it and then uses his magical alien orbs to give it the greatest gift.
 It could be such an incredibly hokey scene, but the music along with Allen’s reactions make it a heart-swelling moment.

 The evil government subplot plays as more of a clichéd threat to Starman, that really thinking about it could have been dropped.
-Simply the road trip between Jenny and Starman probably could have sustained the entire length of this story.
+The simple road trip between Jenny and Starman probably could have sustained the entire length of this story.
 There’s enough going on between these two characters, the situation Jenny finds herself in and the run-in’s with Earthlings at all the truck stops that pop up in the movie that could have been the entire movie right there.

 For a sci-fi movie the few special effects while not mind-blowing are for the most part effective.
 The best one is the birth of Starman in his human body.
 But most of the others look relatively cheesy by today’s standards.
 But that’s not the reason to be watching Starman anyway.
 It’s Bridges and Allen driving and watching this unusual relationship develop between them.